vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/load-balancing-vips/virtual-ip-addresses.md

  * Port (a port which the service is available on)
  * Service name

 You can assign a VIP to your application from the DC/OS web interface.
-The values you enter when you deploy a new service are translated into the appropriate `portDefininitions` or `portMappings` entry in your Marathon application definition.* Toggle to `JSON mode` as you create your app to see and edit your application definition.
+The values you enter when you deploy a new service are translated into the appropriate `portDefininitions` or `portMappings` entry in your Marathon application definition.* VIPs follow the naming convention `<service-name>.marathon.l4lb.thisdcos.directory:<port>`

 ## Prerequisite:

 *   A pool of VIP addresses that are unique to your application.

-To create a VIP:
+## Create a VIP:

 1. From the DC/OS web interface, click on the **Services** tab and either click your service name or click "Deploy Service" to create a new service.